adampawelczyk/ctf-writeups/thm/pickle-rick/README.md

 ## Conclusion

 This CTF was a fun and beginner-friendly web challenge with Rick and Morty theme.
 The goal was to find three hidden ingredients by exploring a vulnerable web server.
 Here's a summary of what I did:
-- **Enumeration & Reconnaissance**: I scanned for open ports, discovered a web server on port 80, and used tools like `gobuster` to enumerate hidden directories and files.
+- Enumeration & Reconnaissance: I scanned for open ports, discovered a web server on port 80, and used tools like `gobuster` to enumerate hidden directories and files.
-- **Initial Access**: I found hardcoded credentials (`R1ckRul3s` / `Wubbalubbadubdub`) and used them to log in via web login form.
+- Initial Access: I found hardcoded credentials (`R1ckRul3s` / `Wubbalubbadubdub`) and used them to log in via web login form.
-- **Command Execution via Web Interface**: After logging in, I used a built-in command execution feature to enumerate the file system and locate hidden ingredient files.
+- Command Execution via Web Interface: After logging in, I used a built-in command execution feature to enumerate the file system and locate hidden ingredient files.
-- **Privilege Escalation**: While two ingredients were accessible, the third one was stored in protected area `/root`.
+- Privilege Escalation: While two ingredients were accessible, the third one was stored in protected area `/root`.
 I discovered that the `www-data` user had unrestricted `sudo` access without a password.

 #### Skills Practiced